Click on the links below to find out more

 It is a common misconception that all ACL ruptures require surgery, and there is extensive literature to support initial non-operative management in the majority of isolated injuries.
 Many patients can ski, run, play tennis or sports despite being ACL deficient.

 Bracing: a brace may be recommended to protect your knee from instability.
 To further protect your knee, you may be given crutches to help with your balance.
 A compression bandage can also be utilised to assist with swelling reduction.

-Physiotherapy: As the swelling goes down, a careful rehabilitation program is started.
+Physiotherapy: As swelling subsides, the patient will be advised to start a careful physical rehabilitation program.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.
 Over a phased process of strength and conditioning, gradual reintroduction of strenuous activity can be undertaken.
 If at any stage patients are having symptomatic instability, then surgery needs to be carefully re-evaluated.

 Dr Slattery’s Non-Operative Physiotherapy Protocol can be downloaded here: ACL-Non Op Rehabilitation

 Despite physiotherapy, some patients’ knees will remain unstable and may require ligament reconstruction.
 These will generally present within the first 3 months of the injury, or when sports are resumed.

 ACL Reconstruction Most ACL tears cannot be sutured (stitched) back together, instead requiring the ligament be reconstructed via tissue graft.
 To surgically repair the ACL and restore knee stability, the ligament must be reconstructed.
 Dr Slattery will replace your torn ligament with a tissue graft.
 This graft acts as a scaffolding for a new ligament to grow on.